primev/preconf_bot/README.md

 ## About
 This repository provides an example workflow that gets preconfirmation bids from mev-commit for eth transfers.
 Transactions are sent directly to the builder as transaction payloads.
+Currently a fixed priority fee is used alongside a preconf bid amount.

 ## Requirements